-LG G Flex officially introduced with 6-inch curved OLED displayAlex Wagner - Deputy Managing Editor, News Desk
+LG G Flex officially introduced with 6-inch curved OLED displayAlex Wagner - Editorial Director of News and Content

 Following a string of leaks that started out with some simple sketches and ended with "in the wild" photos, the LG G Flex is now officially official.
 Just as the rumors claimed, the device features a curved OLED display that measures 6 inches in size and features a resolution of 1280x720.
 Unlike Samsung's Galaxy Round, which has a screen that curves from side to side, the G Flex's display curves from top to bottom.
 According to LG, this makes the device more ergonomic during phone calls and helps to immerse the user in videos, giving them an IMAX-like viewing experience.